Grant Free MIMO-NOMA with Differential Modulation for Machine Type Communications: Introduction

-Recently, to further enhance the spectrum efficiency, multiuser access and/or communication reliability, NOMA has been combined with multiple-input and multiple-output (MIMO)\cite{MIMONOMAsum,PDnomaMIMOcapacity1,PDnomaMIMOcapacity2,PDnomaMIMOcapacity3,PDnomaMIMO2,PDnomaMIMO3, PDnomaMIMO4,codeMIMONOMA1,codeMIMONOMA2,codeMIMONOMA3,PDnomaMIMOesmtCSI1,PDnomaMIMOesmtCSI2}, leading to MIMO-NOMA.
-In\cite{PDnomaMIMOcapacity1,PDnomaMIMOcapacity2,PDnomaMIMOcapacity3,PDnomaMIMO2,PDnomaMIMO3, PDnomaMIMO4,codeMIMONOMA1,codeMIMONOMA2,codeMIMONOMA3}, with the assumption that the channel state information (CSI) is available to the receiver, the performance of MIMO-NOMA schemes and relevant signal processing techniques are studied.
-For practical applications, the CSI has to be acquired via training signals for coherent detection \cite{ PDnomaMIMOesmtCSI1,PDnomaMIMOesmtCSI2}.
+Recently, to further enhance the spectrum efficiency, multiuser access and/or communication reliability, NOMA has been combined with multiple-input and multiple-output (MIMO), leading to MIMO-NOMA\cite{MIMONOMAsum,PDnomaMIMOcapacity2,CDnomaMIMO}.
+The performance of MIMO-NOMA schemes have been studied in \cite{PDnomaMIMOcapacity3,PDnomaMIMO3,mioNOMiot2022}.
+With the assumption that the channel state information (CSI) is available to the receiver, various signal processing techniques such as those based on Karush-Kuhn-Tucker (KKT) conditions\cite{ PDnomaMIMO4}, Gaussian message passing (GMP)\cite{ codeMIMONOMA3}, and improved Bayesian Learning \cite{ IBLmimoNOMA2023} have been studied.
+For practical applications, the CSI has to be acquired via training signals for coherent detection \cite{ PDnomaMIMOesmtCSI1,PDnomaMIMOesmtCSI2}, and a MIMO-NOMA receiver based on deep learning is proposed in \cite{DLmimoNOMA2023}, where a deep neural network is implemented for the joint estimation of channel parameters and the detection of signals.
 However, due to the large number of variables to be estimated, the acquisition of accurate instantaneous CSI for (massive) MIMO leads to significant training overhead, and channel estimation is a challenging task, especially in the scenarios that wireless channels are fast time-varying.
 The implementation of grant-free MIMO-NOMA systems is even more challenging, but it has great intentional for massive machine type communications.

 This paper deals with the design of grant-free MIMO-NOMA for machine type communications, where each device is equipped with a single antenna and the AP is equipped with a (massive) number of antennas.
 We assume that the data payload of the devices is small (e.g., a few bits), and the devices send information to an access point (AP) randomly.
 In addition, the data packet length of the devices is not fixed, so the devices are not synchronized in the packet level, i.e., any device is allowed to freely access the channel whenever it has information to transmit, and it becomes inactive when its packet is delivered.
 Due to the high flexibility of the transmissions and the consideration of high transmission efficiency, the realization of the system is very challenging, especially the implementation of the receiver at the AP, as it needs to identify the active devices and perform multi-device data detection.
 The conventional grant-free NOMA strategy is to first perform active user identification and channel estimation, followed by coherent data detection.
 However, due to a large number of antennas at the AP and the data packet of the devices is very short, the conventional strategy will render the transmissions highly inefficient due to the requirement of long training signals for active user identification and channel estimation.
 Even the large training overhead is not an issue, it is unknown how to use the conventional strategy to handle the asynchronous transmissions of the IoT devices, where the devices have different packet lengths and are allowed to access and leave the channel freely.